Graduate Student Activities

 The Graduate Students Association in the Department of French and Francophone Studies is a self-constituted and self-managed organization of the graduate students under the auspices of the UCLA Graduate Students Association.
 It is responsible for identifying issues of interest to graduate students and for facilitating communication between graduate students and faculty in the Department.
 Elected representatives regularly take part in departmental meetings and serve on most departmental committees.
 The GSA also organizes the students’ own lectures and symposia.
 The Department is strongly supportive of student initiative and active participation in departmental affairs, such as faculty appointments, program revisions, and public lectures and colloquia.

-Secretary: Rebecca Glasberg
+President: Rebecca Glasberg

 Treasurer: Elyse Brusher